 "I believe my MSc has helped me secure my dream job as an Environmental Consultant, where my employer is very impressed with the breadth and level of knowledge I have acquired.”

 The School of Archaeology, Geography & Environmental Science offers a number of home and international postgraduate scholarships.
-The first deadline for applications is April 2018.
+The deadline for applications is 15 June 2018.
 See SAGES Scholarship Information for details of how to apply.

 The quickest and easiest away to apply for postgraduate study at the University of Reading is through our online application service.